westonstearns/for_loop_intro/chapter1.md

                       not_typed_msg = "Make sure you use ```year in c(2010:2016)``` to define your for loop."), not_found_msg = "Did you run your `for()` loop.")

-test_output_contains("The year is 2010",
-                  incorrect_msg = "You didn't print out all of the text forms.
-Make sure all the years are included.") test_output_contains("The year is 2012",
-                  incorrect_msg = "You didn't print out all of the text forms.
-Make sure all the years are included.") test_output_contains("The year is 2014",
-                  incorrect_msg = "You didn't print out all of the text forms.
-Make sure all the years are included.") test_output_contains("The year is 2016",
-                  incorrect_msg = "You didn't print out all of the text forms.
-Make sure all the years are included.")

 test_error()
 success_msg("Good work!")